The Personal Website of Mark W. Dawson

 Bach, Johann Sebastian - Brandenburg Concerto No. 4 in G major, BWV 1049

 A Mighty Fortress is Bach, a Baroque period composer who defined the musical art to the Baroque.
-Other Baroque composers wrote great compositions but Johann Sebastian Bach wrote many more great compositions and influence all Classical Music composers.
+Other Baroque composers wrote great compositions, but Johann Sebastian Bach wrote many more great compositions and influence all Classical Music composers.
 The Brandenburg Concertos are a collection of six instrumental works presented by Bach to Christian Ludwig, Margrave of Brandenburg-Schwedt in 1721 (though probably composed earlier).
-They were presented in hopes of obtaining a musical position with the Margrave, a hope that was not realized (which says much more about the musical talents of the Margrave then Bach’s talents).
+They were presented in hopes of obtaining a musical position with the Margrave, a hope that was not realized (which says much more about the musical talents of the Margrave than Bach’s talents).
 They are widely regarded as some of the best orchestral compositions of the Baroque era.
 The Brandenburg Concerto No. 4 in G major, BWV 1049 is my favorite, but I love all of them.

 Beethoven - Overture to "Egmont", Op.
 84

-Beethoven, however, requires a hearing and listening skill on the audience to be fully appreciated.
-Until you have this skill level it can be difficult to fully appreciate Beethoven.
+Beethoven, however, requires hearing and listening skills on the audience to be fully appreciated.
+Until you have this skill level, it can be difficult to fully appreciate Beethoven.
 My love of Beethoven came later in my Classical Music appreciation life, but it was well worth the wait.
 I would, therefore, suggest you wait until you develop this hearing and listening skill before delving into Beethoven’s music.
 However, there is some Beethoven that can be appreciated with less hearing and listening skills.
 I would, therefore, recommend you sample Beethoven by enjoying the Overture to Egmont, which encapsulates the musical style of Beethoven’s compositions.

 Bizet - L'Arlésienne Suite No.1 & No. 2